jsenv/jsenv-server/readme.md

 ## forcePort

 `forcePort` parameter is a boolean controlling if process using the port will be killed.
-This parameter is optional with a default value of `false`.
+This parameter is optional and disabled by default.

 Passing `forcePort` to true when `port` is `0` will throw because it makes no sense.